 The Sponsor has various contractual obligations to the Trust under the Trust Agreement and Conveyance.
 Restrictions under the Sponsor's debt agreements, including certain covenants, financial ratios and tests, could impair its ability to fulfill its obligations to the Trust.
-The requirement that the Sponsor comply with these restrictive covenants and financial ratios and tests may materially adversely affect its ability to react to changes in market conditions, take advantage of business opportunities it believes to be desirable, obtain future financing, fund needed capital expenditures or withstand a continuing or future downturn in its business which may, in turn, impair the Sponsor's operations and its ability to perform its obligations to the Trust under the Trust Agreement and Conveyance.
-If the Sponsor is unable to perform its obligations to the Trust under the Trust Agreement or Conveyance, it could have a material adverse effect on the Trust.
+The requirement that the Sponsor comply with these restrictive covenants and financial ratios and tests may materially adversely affect its ability to react to changes in market conditions, take advantage of business opportunities it believes to be desirable, obtain future financing, fund needed capital expenditures or withstand a continuing or future downturn in its business which may, in turn, impair the Sponsor's operations and its ability to perform its obligations to the Trust under the Trust Agreement or Conveyance, it could have a material adverse effect on the Trust.